fruit/sfCacheTaggingPlugin/README.markdown

     Symfony will check for this file and will load it as a default ``factories.yml`` configuration for all applications you have in the project.

-    This is ``/config/factories.yml`` content (you can copy&paste this code into your brand new created file) or merge this config with each application ``factories.yml`` file.
+    This is ``/config/factories.yml`` content (you can copy & paste this code into your brand new created file) or merge this configuration with each application ``factories.yml`` file.

   **Explained and commented working example of file ``/config/factories.yml``**